 Students will study traditions of Western philosophy from ancient times, through the Middle Ages, and into the modern era.
 They will delve into the basics of the concept of art, culture, and religion to better understand the principles of diverse ethical issues faced by modern society.

+In the master's program, students will learn the fundamentals of the history of thought centered on the interpretation of original texts.
 In the doctoral program, the main aim is focused on fostering dedicated scholars.